sosan/kubernetes/04_Build and Secure Networks in Google Cloud/03_VPC_Networks_Controlling_Access.md

 Click **Check my progress** to verify your performed task.
 If you have completed the task successfully you will granted with an assessment score.

-<ql-activity-tracking step="3">Install Nginx and customize the welcome page.</ql-activity-tracking>
+Install Nginx and customize the welcome page.

 ## Create the firewall rule